Pseudo-orientable ribbon graphs: Matrix--Quasi-tree Theorem and log-concavity: Introduction

 Then the sequence $(q^Q_i)_{i\ge 0}$ is ultra-log-concave with no internal zeros.
 In particular, the sequence $(q_i := q^\emptyset_i)_{i\ge 0}$ counting quasi-trees of size $2i-1$ or $2i$ is ultra-log-concave with no internal zeros. \end{theorem}

 To prove this theorem, we first establish a log-concavity result for regular (even) $\Delta$-matroids (Theorem~\ref{thm: Stanley for regular delta-matroids}), which generalizes Stanley's log-concavity theorem for regular matroids \cite{Stanley1981}.
 The proof uses Hurwitz stability and follows the method in \cite{Yan2023}.
 We then pull back the data from orientable ribbon graphs to pseudo-orientable ribbon graphs.

-It would be interesting to know whether Theorem~\ref{thm-intro: log-concavity} holds for all ribbon graphs.
-We leave it as an open question along with other related questions in Section~\ref{sec: stability and log-concavity}.

 It is easy to see that, for almost all orientable ribbon graphs, the sequence counting quasi-trees of size $i$ contains internal zeros.
 Hence, merging the numbers of quasi-trees of sizes $2i-1$ or $2i$ is a natural choice in Theorem~\ref{thm-intro: log-concavity}.
+Ultra-log-concavity does not extend to all ribbon graphs, and in \S\ref{sec: failure of ultra-log-concavity}, we leave open the question of whether log-concavity, rather than ultra-log-concavity, holds for all ribbon graphs.